Food & Beverages in Langtang Region

 Bottled Water

-Typical prices are:
+Typical prices (where available) are:

 Lower elevation villages: NPR 100–200 (USD $0.8–1.5)